 The big question that led you to this article though; How do I stress test my CPU?

 I’m Andy, I’ll be your host for the next few minutes and I’m going to walk you through the CPU stress testing process step by step.
+If you like, you can follow me on Twitter.

 Why Should I Stress Test My CPU?